cobbman/PirateBattleship/readme.txt

 2. We could just take the user input, reverse it to match the "x,y" format and go from there, keeping all coordinate values in the classes as "x,y".
 The one problem is printing the gameboard so it displays rows and cols correctly, while still swapping x,y in the background for functionality.

 3. Actually, if we just consider everything to be in the order x,y (column,row), and all we do is take the user input and swap it, everything else should be fine!
+But also when printing the board, we will have to swap values as well so it stays consistent with what the user should see.

+I WILL USE #3